 • underlying ability (or IQ) puzzles.

-• cognitive processing (as a computer has processes) - to assess memory skills, phonological awareness (the sounds we hear which make up words) and speed of information processing.
+• cognitive processing (as a computer has processes) - to assess memory skills, phonological awareness (the sounds we hear which make up words) and speeds of processing.

 • visual and fine motor skills are tested with drawing and puzzles.